San-Troy/Java_SoftwareEngineering/readMe.txt

 these are codes for my 3rd year software engineering final project.
+The project implements a cinema system.
-OK this is my first project on GitHub using git on win10.
+OK this is my first project on GitHub using git commands on win10.